 The dividend yield of zero is based on the fact that the Company has never paid cash dividends and has no present intention to pay cash dividends.
 Since adoption of SFAS 123(R) on January 1, 2006, the expected stock-price volatility assumption used by the Company has been based on recent (six month trailing) implied volatility calculations.
 These calculations are performed on exchange-traded options of the Company's stock, based on the implied volatility of long-term (nine to thirty-nine month term) exchange traded options, which is consistent with the requirements of SFAS 123(R) and Securities and Exchange Commission Staff Accounting Bulletin No. 107.
-The Company believes that using a forward-looking, market-driven volatility was based on historical volatilities of the underlying stock.
+The Company believes that using a forward-looking, market-driven volatility assumption will result in the best estimate of expected volatility.
+Prior to adoption of SFAS 123(R), the expected volatility was based on historical volatilities of the underlying stock.
 The risk-free interest rate is the U.S. Treasury security rate with a term equal to the expected life of the option.
 The expected life is based on company-specific historical experience.
 With regard to the estimate of the expected life, the Company considers the exercise behavior of past grants and models the pattern of aggregate exercises.